Skatteetaten/mva-meldingen/docs/english/idportenauthentication/index.md

 ## Introduction

 To authenticate with ID-Porten, you must implement an Open ID Connect solution against ID-Porten.
-It can be challenging to implement and considered the least trivial task to solve when submitting a VAT return.
+It can be challenging to implement and should be considered the least trivial task to solve when developing a solution for submitting a VAT return.

-The most important thing first: The Tax Authorities have resources that can help you understand and find a good solution for your application.
+The most important thing first: The Tax Administration have resources that can help you understand and find a good solution for your application.

 This page contains information about what needs to be done and what is specific to the Tax Administration in the Open ID Connect integration.